josh-collinsworth/joco-sveltekit/src/lib/content/posts/glove80-first-impressions.md

 <CalloutPlusQuote>

-I've used my Glove80 in wireless mode almost the entire time I've had it, and it seems like each half would easily last at least a few days on a full charge, maybe more.
+I've used my Glove80 in wireless mode almost the entire time I've had it, and the battery lasts easily a good couple of weeks or more.

 </CalloutPlusQuote>

-(_Note that this is without the RGB lights on, however; if you're using those, I'd recommend plugging both halves in.
-That's why I said "would" above; I can't resist toying with the LEDs for long enough to actually test how long the keyboard would stay charged without them on_.)
+It seems like the left half tends to drain a little faster than the right (which makes sense, since it's the "brain").
+Still, as of this update, it's been at least 10 full days since I last powered down or charged either half, and they're both reading at over 50% battery.

+Worth noting: I use the Glove80 full-time during my workday, but don't usually use it on evenings or weekends.
+I also haven't had the RGB LEDs active in that time period; I'm sure the lights would accelerate battery use.

 Each half has an independent power button, which is just a small springy nub of a switch that feels a little on the cheap side.
 However, since the keyboard automatically sleeps when not in use, in practice, I've rarely had a reason to turn either side off.

 In fact, I left my keyboard on while I was out of town for over a week, and didn't notice any significant battery drain when I returned.

+So all in all: high marks for battery.

 ## Ergonomics and customization